 HTML and CSS Fish Animation Tutorial

-• How to draw a fish with only one div element?
+• How to draw a fish with only two <div> elements?

-• How to use CSS properties like transform and box shadow to draw?
+• How to use transform and box-shadow for drawing?

-I created this CSS fish animation to have fun with CSS properties.
-So let's explore some new aspects of CSS properties.
+My purpose in drawing this fish is to have fun with CSS properties.
+So, let's explore some new side of CSS properties.

-Before you get started, here's a preview of what your fish will look like when finished.
-Click the run code button to see:
+Before you start, here's a preview of finished fish artwork.
+Click the button to see the following:

-• Very basic understanding of HTML and CSS.
+• Basic understanding of HTML and CSS code.

 <!DOCTYPE html>